oliviakasmin/tandem-trivia/README.md

 #### in another terminal, cd client

 `npm start`
-this will start the client side on port 3000: `http://localhost:3000/`
+this will start the frontend on port 3000: `http://localhost:3000/`

 ### play the game!